sylhare/sylhare.github.io/_posts/2021/2021-05-26-Generate-jekyll-blog-stats.md

 I put in the `other` category all tags with less than 2 articles in it and any article that were tagged with `misc` (which is for miscellaneous, for a collection of different kind of article) so that the graph doesn't get too cluttered.
-On this stacked bar, I used one color per tag using an array so that I can personally choose which color to assign to each tag.
+On this stacked bar, I used one colour per tag using an array so that I can personally choose which colour to assign to each tag.

 ### Months' articles distribution